 Last stand in Mosul

-Smoke rises from an air strike during fighting with Islamic State militants in the Old City of Mosul.
+An armored personnel carrier of Iraqi security forces fire against Islamic State militants at the frontline.
 REUTERS/Ahmed Saad

+Iraqi military vehicles during fighting between Iraqi forces and Islamic State militants in the Old City.
+REUTERS/Ahmed Saad

+Smoke rises from an air strike during fighting with Islamic State militants in the Old City.
+REUTERS/Ahmed Saad

-A tank of the Emergency Response Division fires at Islamic State militants in the old city of Mosul.
+A tank of the Emergency Response Division fires at Islamic State militants in the Old City.
 REUTERS/Alaa Al-Marjani

 Displaced Iraqi civilians who fled from clashes.
 REUTERS/Stringer